felipefavadelima/Arduino_IIR_Digital_Filter/Examples/70Hz Detector /Main/ReadMe.txt

-#Example of 70 Hz Resosnator IIR filter
+#Example of 70 Hz Detector

 To create "Ress70Hz.ino":